Joel Engel (composer): The St. Petersburg Society and The Dybbuk

-In 1908, Rosovsky, Saminsky and other associates of Engel founded the Society for Jewish Folk Music.
+In 1908, Rosovsky, Saminsky, Lyubov Streicher and other associates of Engel founded the Society for Jewish Folk Music.
 Engel was instrumental in organizing their first concert, where many of his songs were performed.
 The society published the works of Engel and the other Jewish nationalist composers, and organized concerts throughout Russia.
 Several stars of musical life at the time, including violinists Jascha Heifetz (then a child prodigy) and Joseph Achron, pianist Leopold Godowsky and cellist Gregor Piatigorsky, participated in these concerts.

 In an article of 1914, Saminsky recalled the first concert of Engel's music in St. Petersburg, given under the auspices of the Society on 12 April 1909.

 The young Jewish composers of St. Petersburg heard for the first time Engels's artistic arrangements of Jewish folksongs [...] and were greatly surprised that such cultural and national value could result from such an enterprise.
 This concert stimulated the young Petersburg composers in the following period to the creation and performance of a whole series of Jewish song settings.